-Wichita Mayor addresses confusion surrounding marijuana and fentanyl strip vote
+Wichita mayor addresses confusion surrounding marijuana and fentanyl strip vote

 WICHITA, Kan.
 (KSNW) — There are still a lot of questions to iron out when it comes to Wichita’s new take on marijuana and fentanyl testing strips.
 Some are wondering if they can legally smoke marijuana in the streets, while some county leaders are saying not so fast.

-The City said people cannot walk around smoking marijuana.
+The City of Wichita said people cannot walk around smoking marijuana.
 It is still illegal, as are fentanyl strips.

 But Sedgwick County is concerned with the rise in case this could bring.